keviin0/CSA-Calculator/README.md

 Tran

 -------------------------------------------------
-Siddhant Ranka  - This week, I did meet my goal of fixing the README.
+Siddhant Ranka  - This week, I went beyond my planned goal of fixing the README.
 Github shows I have made a large number of significant commits to this README by organizing our reflections, helping write the team